 - About Marshall

-- Personal mentoring from the SBL Faculty and Staff;
+- Personal mentoring from the Society and Business Lab (SBL) staff;

 - Targeted guidance and counseling for summer internships and full-time employment;

 - Professional development tailored to non-traditional business careers;

 - Priority registration for BAEP 591: Social Entrepreneurship;

 - Frequent, private opportunities to meet with industry leaders and exposure to best practices in social entrepreneurship;